suryajps/Spatial-Analysis-for-Drone-vs-Truck-Deliveries-/_posts/2020-12-21-Manhattan-Analysis.md

 We started with plotting 'UPS-Stores' and "UPS Customer Center Facility" on Manhattan Map.
 These facilities serve as access points for UPS trucks to pick-up orders that are to be delivered.

-## UPS Stores and UPS Customer Center Facility in Manhattan
+## UPS Stores and UPS Customer Center Facilities in Manhattan

 <div id="folium-chart-1"></div>

 ## Un-supervised Clustering Analysis to geo-locate proximity of facilities
+There were 48 UPS customer center and UPS store facilities in the Manhattan Area, of which we assume that not all facilities would provide delivery service since they are located in close proximities.
+Hence, we....

 ![nyc-ml]({{ site.url }}{{ site.baseurl }}/assets/images/NYC_ML.png)